3D Animation Software | What is 3D Animation? | Autodesk

 Character Animation

-Create true-to-life characters and CG assets with artist-friendly modelling tools.
+Create true-to-life 3D character animations and CG assets with artist-friendly modeling tools.
 Add fine detail to props and scenes with intuitive texturing and shading tools.

 Image courtesy of Tiago Mesquita